 The hunt for the Taliban on the ground

-On November 22, a team of Marines and Hospital Corpsmen had landed in Afghanistan with a mission set to hunting down the Taliban directly.
+On November 22, a team of Marines and Hospital Corpsmen landed in Afghanistan with a mission set to hunt down the Taliban directly.

 American soldiers including Hospital Corpsmen were responsible for each other.
 Anyone injured was maintained by Corpsmen for possibly days until help arrived.